freenowtech/uniform/README.md

 };
 ```

 The `components` object is a mapping between names and the actual components.  `SubmitButton` and `FormContainer` are required to create.
 And `TextInput` will be linked to `component: 'TextInput'` in the form config.
-To create custom components for your field please follow [Formik docs on the Field element](hhttps://jaredpalmer.com/formik/docs/api/field#component).
+To create custom components for your field please follow [Formik docs on the Field element](https://jaredpalmer.com/formik/docs/api/field#component).

 ## Tests
-By default mandatory test coverage of the library is set to 80%.
+By default, mandatory minimum test coverage of the library is set to 80%.

 ## [Contributing](./CONTRIBUTING.md)